 Lisa Çakmak, the associate curator of ancient art, curated the 2017 reinstallation of the Egyptian collection and co-curated the St. Louis presentation of “Sunken Cities: Egypt’s Lost Worlds.”
 She joined the Saint Louis Art Museum in 2010 as the Andrew W. Mellon Fellow for Ancient Art.
 She previously was the Niarchos Curatorial Fellow at the Museum of Fine Arts, Boston.

-Çakmak has led the Egyptian reinstallation project through years of research and planning, including the 2014 CT-scanning of three mummies.
+Çakmak led the 2017 Egyptian reinstallation project through years of research and planning, including the 2014 CT-scanning of three mummies.
 As part of the Art Museum’s historic expansion, she installed galleries that highlight the art and architecture of the Roman Empire and showcase the Museum’s collection of Near Eastern, Greek and Etruscan art.

 Çakmak received an undergraduate degree in art and archaeology from Princeton University, and she received a master of arts and doctorate in classical art and archaeology from the University of Michigan. Çakmak received a master of business administration degree from the Olin Business School at Washington University in St. Louis.